Wooden Adult Loft Bed Assembly Instructions

 If you have a bookshelf, front ladder or other options you may install them now.

-Fasten the safety rail to the inside of the front legs 2 In. – 3 In. above the top of the mattress with four 2-1/2 In. screws at each end.
+Fasten the safety rail to the inside of the front legs 2 In.
+3 In. above the top of the mattress with four 2-1/2 In. screws at each end.
+All of the Safety Rails Must Be installed in order for the bed

 The loft is now complete.
 The loft should be tight and not rock in any direction.
 If it does rock, try the following: Did you use a power screwdriver?
 Make sure you drive the screws nice and tight.
 With the 1-1/2 In. thick wood, the screws should be recessed about 1/4 In. to make a tight fit.
 Try unscrewing them one at a time and re-tightening them.
 What direction does it move?
 When standing at the front (long rail side) does it move left to right or front to back?
 If left to right then the screws in the front and back rail should be tightened.
 If it moves front to back then the rungs in the ladder ends need to be tightened.
 You can also place some wood glue inside the notches before inserting the rungs.
 This should give you a nice tight fit.